-Skype for Business is an audio, video and instant messaging application that enables you to easily connect with colleagues and business partners via calls, meetings, and screen sharing.
+Skype for Business is an audio, video, and instant messaging application that enables you to easily connect with colleagues and business partners via calls, meetings, and screen sharing.

 6. OneDrive for Business

 It is ideal for storing files and sharing them easily with internal as well as external staff or clients.
-It also makes it easy for you to find, share, and collaborate on all your files in Office 365.
+It also makes it easy for you to find, share, and collaborate on all your files in Microsoft 365.

-Although a SharePoint intranet might still be a compelling solution for many enterprises due to its attractive features that fit some of their business needs, it is difficult to customize.
+Although a modern SharePoint intranet might still be a compelling solution for many enterprises due to its attractive features that fit some of their business needs, it is difficult to customize.

-SharePoint is hard to work around, difficult to brand, looks unattractive, and is not user friendly; and it takes several years of expertise to be able to build and develop custom features based on unique business functions.
-This makes it a time consuming and expensive option.
+SharePoint is hard to work around, difficult to brand, looks unattractive, and is not user-friendly; and it takes several years of expertise to be able to build and develop custom features based on unique business functions.
+This makes it a time-consuming and expensive option.

 One of the most affordable alternatives is to enhance your current SharePoint with a ready-to-go intranet with an attractive look and feel, ease of use, and many added features not available on a basic SharePoint site.